anazariz/teampsd/resources/design/SQL_and_R/readme.md

  4. RStudio integrates well with the GitHub platform and can be used to create GitHub Actions
  5. **RStudio can be integrated seamlessly with SQL Server databases used by the MTL platform**

 The focus of the documents in this folder is on **item #5**.
-The objective is to demonstrate the viability of using **RStudio** as a medium for establishing an **end-to-end data lineage** view starting from the data extraction point (**VA CDW Data Warehouse**) to the data consumption point (**R datasets or Visualizations**).
+The objective is to demonstrate the viability of using **RStudio** as a medium for establishing an **"end-to-end data lineage"** view starting from the data extraction point (**VA CDW Data Warehouse**) to the data consumption point (**R datasets or Visualizations**).
 Easy access to end-to-end data lineage is critical when validating and certifying extracted data and the transformation functions operating on that data throughout its journey to an endpoint.

 **Who:** Which **users** should test it.
 The hypothesis can be tested by those who are stakeholders in the validity of data used in a research, which includes data owners, data engineers and modelers, data analysts, data validators, data stewards, data scientists and  support personnel.